mrwormhole/mrwormhole.github.io/content/posts/new-release-keyboard-app-v0.2.0.md

 ShowRssButtonInSectionTermList: true
 draft: false
 cover:
-  image: dlehn34ldlakiwtbx.webp
+  image: keyboard-app-logo.png
   alt: thai-language
 ---

-In this post, I will be announcing new features and existing struggles of my keyboard app.
+In this post, I will be announcing the new features and the existing struggles of my keyboard app.

 ## The Recap